manudona92/MapantES/README_ENG.md

 <h3>Report corrupted tiles</h3>

 You may see tiles with too many cliffs, contours that have not been placed in the right place, omission of tracks and paths or vegetation density wrongly classified.
-The user can report these corrupted tiles by either writing us an email to mapantesp@gmail.com or at Github > Issues (https://github.com/manudona92/MapantESP/issues) pointing the tile GID.
+The user can report these corrupted tiles preferibly through the viewer (left click on the wrong area > new window pops up > Notificar error > Grabar) or also report us via email to mapantesp@gmail.com or at Github > Issues (https://github.com/manudona92/MapantESP/issues) pointing the tile GID.

 <h3>License</h3>